 As a new (or experienced Shih Tzu breeder, you may want to download our perpetual Whelping Calendar to keep handy to estimate the time of your new litter.

-Shih Tzu dams like most other breeds go through a predictable phase that helps us determine whether they are pregnant.
+Like most other breeds, Shih Tzu dams go through a predictable phase that helps us determine whether they are pregnant.

 Assuming your girl was mated, you witnessed the mating, and there was a tie, there is every reason to suspect your girl is pregnant.
 Unfortunately, human pregnancy tests don't work on dogs.
 Those home tests ladies use to detect pregnancy rely on a urine sample that can pick up a hormone called Human Chorionic Gonadotropin.
-Dogs don't produce this hormone so that the test would be useless.
+Dogs don't produce this hormone, so the test would be useless.